didiersmith/steve/chapters/we-can-do-a-blood-oath.md

 ---

-Murdoch smiled as he walked through the Murdoch Heavy Industries manufacturing zone.
-The machines were humming with an energy not seen in millenia.
+Murdoch grinned with satisfaction as he walked through the Murdoch Heavy Industries manufacturing zone.
+The machines were humming with an energy not seen in millennia.
 Smaller and smaller robots were rolling off the line, and set up to manufacture even smaller robots.
 It was working.

 It was really working.